 Time and Materials (T & M) are to be reimbursed at the rates provided in the Reimbursement Fee Schedule.

-The Reimbursement Fee Schedule (the Fee Schedule) is designed to provide a list of Tasks which must be selected in order to comply with the provisions of the Massachusetts Contingency Plan (MCP) found at 310 CMR 40.0000, and other applicable Massachusetts Department of Protection (MassDEP) regulations and policies.
+The Reimbursement Fee Schedule (the Fee Schedule) is designed to provide a list of Tasks which may be selected in order to comply with the provisions of the Massachusetts Contingency Plan (MCP) found at 310 CMR 40.0000, and other applicable Massachusetts Department of Protection (MassDEP) regulations and policies.
 The implementation of the Tasks must also comply with other applicable Federal, State or Local statutes and regulations and recognized national codes.
 The Tasks are undertaken as a result of releases of petroleum products from underground storage tank (UST) systems.
 Therefore, complementary Tasks will need to be selected for implementation when conducting MCP related response, assessment, remedial, response action outcome, etc. activities.

 2.0 APPLICATION FOR REIMBURSEMENT